 With their forceful personality, these tieflings act as great manipulators, filled with charm.

 Great at illusions and thievery, as well as excellent at escapes and heists.

 Tieflings whose connection is with the ruler from the Frozen Stygia are great both at combat and escape.

 These beings are excellent both at gathering and safeguarding wealth, due to their greed.

 Great with the arcane arts and the power that comes from wielding them.

 Stronger than the other tieflings, believers in strength to rule it all.

-Feral tieflings are a variant from the typical one (the one connected with Asmodeus), but do receive different spells and abilities.
-These range from spells such as Charm Person or Burning Hands, to have the ability be winged and fly.
+Feral tieflings are a variant from the typical one (the one connected with Asmodeus) but do receive different spells and abilities.
+These range from spells such as Charm Person or Burning Hands, to have the ability to be winged and fly.